Mural and Architectural

 It is preferable to brush or spray apply Golden varnishes.
 Other methods, such as sponging or rolling, are not recommended, as they may result in problems such as: foaming, loss of film clarity, non-uniform coverage, excessive film build, sagging, or deposition of materials from the application tool.

-Use a stiff, white hair, Chinese bristle brush with split ends.
-The split ends and memory of this type of brush will result in a smooth, even coat of varnish.
+Use a high quality natural bristle brush.
+These brushes have flagged or split ends that help create a smooth, even coat of varnish.
 The size of the piece to be varnished will determine the size of the varnish brush.
 Work from a shallow container to help control brush loading.
 The varnish solution should wet only the lower 25-30% of the length of the bristles.
 It is always best to apply the varnish on a horizontal surface in order to minimize running or sagging.
 If vertical application cannot be avoided, as with a mural, it is extremely important that the varnish be thinly applied.
 In either case, it is better to apply two or three thin coats with sufficient drying time in between, rather than one thick coat of varnish.
 The latter will take longer to cure, staying soft for some time, and could result in drips or a cloudy film.
 Apply the varnish in a manner that allows it to be brushed out to the most uniform, thinnest film possible.
 Mentally divide the work into regions to be covered by each loading of the brush.
 These may be based on a systematic grid-like sequence or may follow natural boundaries of the piece.
 Maintain an even application by working from the center of each region outward.
 Lightly overlap into still wet, adjacent sections.
 When applying a satin or matte varnish, never apply more than two coats.
 If multiple coats are desired, start with the gloss varnish to build up and establish the multiple layers, then finish with one or two coats of the satin or matte finish.
 A thick film of these reduced sheen varnishes will result in film cloudiness, and loss of clarity.

 The best way to achieve an even coating of varnish is to spray apply.
 This is particularly true for impasto surfaces.
 Spray application is required for any surface where the paint film is fragile, such as gouache, and should not be touched by application tools.
 Spraying is also a useful technique for creating a matte surface.
 The size of the surface to be sprayed will determine the best type of spray equipment to use.
 These varnishes can be sprayed from an airbrush, airless or air pressured spray equipment, or refillable aerosol equipment.
 In preparation for spraying, make sure all equipment is free of dirt.
 Work in an area free of dust and dirt and keep work off the ground when spraying.
 Spray three to four light even coats instead of one or two thicker applications, allowing enough time for drying between coats (1-4 hours, until surface is tack free).
 Release the spray trigger if the motion of the airbrush is stopped during application in order to avoid an uneven build of varnish in one spot.
 Maintain uniform distance from the surface, and avoid the tendency to use an arcing motion.
 Make straight passes across the work, changing direction once the spray has cleared the edge of the piece being varnished.
 Slightly overlap the spray pattern with each pass, until the entire piece has been covered.
 To aid in achieving a more even application, turn the painting 90 degrees in order to apply the subsequent coat perpendicular to the previous one.
 A typical spray application lays down a film only 1/6 to 1/4 the thickness of a brush coat application.
 If maximum protection is required of the varnish layer, apply multiple coats.
 This is especially important when protecting colorants that are not inherently lightfast, as the thicker the total varnish film, the greater the protection from ultraviolet radiation.
 Because it is not recommended to apply several coats of a satin or matte finish, underlying layers should be established using a gloss varnish.